U-Turn covers a number

 starts and finishes.

-To see Independent Driving in action, click here:
+To see new Driving Test in action, click here:

 You'll be asked to perform one reversing manoeuvres out of the